Net Energy Metering (NEM) FAQ

 If your storage device is paired with a NEM eligible generator (e.g., solar, wind, etc.), an Interconnection Application will need to be submitted.

-There are currently no applicable restrictions related to the sizing for energy storage devices paired to NEM generators.
-The 150% rule originally outlined in the NEM Tariff has been suspended through August 2023.
+There are currently no applicable restrictions related to the sizing for energy storage devices paired with NEM generators.
+The 150% rule originally outlined in the NEM Tariff has been suspended through August 2025.

 To learn more about how to read your NEM bill statement, please visit on.sce.com/nembillcalc.

-If your ESP or CCA declines to support NEM, you have several options:
+If your ESP or CCA declines to support NEM, you have a few options:

-- You may choose to remain with your service provider, forego being served on NEM, and benefit from the usage reduction from the system.
+- You may choose to remain with your service provider, continue service without the benefits of NEM, however you will still receive the usage reduction benefit from the system.

 - You may choose to switch to a different ESP that offers NEM.